Inglonias/VGraph/README.md

 You can move any currently selected lines by using WASD controls.
 If you placed the first point of the line in the wrong place, you can right-click the same spot again to cancel placement of the line.

-You can zoom in with Ctrl+PageUp and zoom out with Ctrl+PageDown, or use the provided buttons for that in the zoom menu.
+You can zoom in with Ctrl+Plus and zoom out with Ctrl+Minus, or use the provided buttons for that in the zoom menu.

 ## Requirements
 This program runs on the .NET Framework v 4.7.2.
 You need to have that installed for VGraph to work.